UN SDGs – a $12trn new research and innovation opportunity

 Health and well-being

-Developing a successful strategy to make the most of these new markets
+Developing a successful research and innovation strategy to make the most of these new markets

 A sustainable first mover advantage